 The first split was based on cow identity, and the training dataset consisted of 7024 segments (35%) from 10 animals, from which 3206 segments represented non-lying behaviour (45.64%).
 The independent test set contained 13002 segments.
 The cross-validation accuracy on the training dataset was 91.7%, and the overall prediction accuracy of the test set was 92.8%.
 The confusion matrix is shown in Figure 2.
 In total, the test set contains 5625 non-lying segments, from which 5162 were correctly classified, rendering a non-lying classification accuracy of 91.8%.
 From the 7377 lying segments in the test set, 6901 were correctly classified, corresponding to a classification accuracy of 93.5% for the lying behaviour.
 In terms of lying duration, the total predicted non-lying time was 2480h, being 115h different from the ground truth non-lying time of 2595h (percent deviation = 4.4%).
 The total lying time was estimated as 2327h, which is 141h less than the actual lying time of 2468h in the test set (difference 5.7%).
 Per cow-day, the average classification accuracy at the segment level was 92.8% with a minimum accuracy of 78.7% and a maximum accuracy of 100% (Figure 3, left panel).
 This corresponded to an average error of 7.1% in the estimation of lying duration at cow-day level (Figure 3, right panel).

-Figure 2
+Figure 2 -Confusion matrix showing the classification performance of the bagged tree algorithm of each segment belonging to either lying or non-lying behaviour, using a training-test split of the data based on cow identity.

-Figure 3
+Figure 3 -Classification accuracy of the (z)-position and center distance (cd) time series segments per cow-day (left panel), and the resulting prediction accuracy for liedown duration per cow-day.

 4.4 Classification performance for time-based data split